htcf/docs/docs/software.md

 Module files that are manually created go in reference storage in `/ref/<lab>/software/modules`.

 [The lmod documentation](https://lmod.readthedocs.io/en/latest/015_writing_modules.html) is the best place to learn about creating module files.

+## What about conda?

+Feel free to use conda if it is required/preferred.

+We are unable to support Conda.
+For conda support, please see [https://docs.conda.io/en/latest/help-support.html](https://docs.conda.io/en/latest/help-support.html)